-Members' fees
+Members' Fees

 Fees payable to part-time members from private practice and academia are determined on a formula related to the salaries paid to university lecturers.
-The Crown Solicitor's Office representative receives no fee.
-Former members of the Commission are listed in the 1997-1998 Annual Report at Appendix II.
+The State Solicitor's Office representative receives no fee.
+Former members of the Commission are listed in the LRCWA's 30th Anniversary Reform Implementation Report 1972-2002 and are also detailed on the Commission's website.